 Financial Support During Pregnancy & After The Birth

-What happens if you are pregnant and the father is longer willing to raise the child or provide pregnancy financial assistance?
+What happens if you are pregnant and the father is no longer willing to raise the child or provide pregnancy financial assistance?

 Is the father still liable to pay relevant costs?
 Essentially, the answer is – yes.